bm2-lab/MetaTopics/Readme.md

 ![](Readme_files/figure-html/unnamed-chunk-10-1.png)

-In order to interpret the relationships between the sub-communities and disease, Quetelet Index is introduced to estimate the relative change of the observation/occurence frequency of a latent sub-community among all the samples compared to that among the samples with a certain disease statue.
+In order to interpret the relationships between the sub-communities and disease, Quetelet Index is introduced to estimate the relative change of the observation/occurence frequency of a latent sub-community among all the samples compared to that among the samples with a certain disease status.
 Function **qindex** is used to compute the Quelete Index from the topic model.
 Quelete Index quantitatively describes the degree of the influence of the specific topic on certain disease.
 Parameter **prob** is a probability cutoff used to identify a meaningful sub-community observation.
 For a certain individual, the topics with probability no smaller than prob will be thought as a meaningful observation in this individual.

 ```r